 If you’re “out” as a smoker, you face unfair judgment based on these misguided perceptions.
 But just as having the occasional drink does not make you an alcoholic, smoking the occasional joint does not make you an addict or a pothead.
 It would be fantastic to go out with my friends and take a few hits or nibble on some marijuana edibles the way you’d do with a glass of wine on a girls’ night.
 Unfortunately, I don’t live in a place progressive enough to allow it (yet).
 Until then, I’ve got to remain incognito about it lest someone decide that being mildly high on occasion makes me an incapable parent.

 No, of course I don’t want my kids to do it.
-The thought bothers me, much like the thought of them drinking at some teenage party makes me cringe.
+The thought bothers me, much like the thought of them drinking at some teenage party, or having any kind of sexual interaction, makes me cringe.
 But not because it’s pot.
 Because they’re kids, and therefore too young to be experimenting with anything.
 Kids make stupid enough decisions even without the influence of a mind-altering substance, so like any concerned parent, I will warn them against the dangers of anything that can alter their consciousness.

 To be honest, I’d love them never to touch a drop of anything stronger than coffee, ever in their entire lives, but we all know that’s hugely unrealistic.
 I refuse to live under a rock.
 So when they’re grown-ups, and capable of making rational grownup decisions, it won’t bother me if they decide to use a little ganja once in a while.